Updated: Nov 19

-Many individuals on the Autism spectrum would love to make friends, but do not know how to proceed.
-It can be a stressful process socialising with people you are not already acquainted with.
+Many Autistic individuals would love to make friends, but do not know how to proceed.
+It can be a stressful process conversing with people you are not already acquainted with.
 Do I have to engage in small talk?
 Do I talk too little?
 Am I talking too much?
 Long talk is much easier, but is the other person engaged in this conversation?
 Increasing social awareness through playing fantasy role playing games (RPGs) such as Dungeons and Dragons (D&D) can be extremely beneficial for Autistic individuals.
 D&D can engage Autistic individuals’ unique strengths such as imagination and creativity whilst helping them interact socially in a positive and safe space.
 Who knows, maybe they will even enjoy the game too!
-Here are 15 ways D&D can benefit Autistic individuals’ social learning experiences.
+Here are 15 ways D&D can benefit Autistic individuals when exploring interests and making friends.
 You can learn more about D&D here: https://dnd.wizards.com/dungeons-and-dragons/what-is-dd

 1. You learn how to make decisions

 Making decisions is a common issue with Autistic individuals, as all the different choices you can make can become overwhelming.
 DnD provides structure to this often arduous task.
 There are often set actions or outcomes you can take, still giving the player a choice.
 If in doubt of what to choose, you can take a chance, literally, and roll the dice for it!
 The Players Handbook is full of character traits and backstories that you can choose at random if you have no idea where to start.
 It can be as simple as “I would like to continue walking forward” or “I would like to go into that bookshop”.
 It is also in an environment where there are no consequences that translate to real life.
 It demonstrates that it is not the end of the world if you do not select a successful outcome.
 Often life is not clear cut and there is no one right decision.
 This could give players practice in making a variety of decisions that lead to different outcomes.